Low and slow is the best way to cook a brisket!

 5. Create Some Burnt Ends

 You can turn your tough brisket into burnt ends.
 It’s pretty easy and a great way to save your meat.
-The guests who came to your barbecue party won’t be disappointed after all!
-Here is how you can make burnt ends/

 - Cut the brisket into small cubes.
 The cubes should be one and a half to two inches thick.